 2.1 Credit precedents

-2.1.1 Where an application for credit based on prior complete or incomplete formal study is approved by the Head of School (or nominee), an option is provided for the decision to be recorded as a credit precedent.
+2.1.1 Where an application for credit based on prior complete or incomplete formal study is approved by the Program Coordinator, an option is provided for the decision to be recorded as a credit precedent.
 If the decision is identified as a precedent it is recorded in a database and is automatically applied to subsequent credit applications based on the same prior studies.